HomeEducationKarnataka SSLC 2020 exam begins from March 27

 Preferred Source of Google

-Karnataka government has made the availability of migration certificates for the benefit of students with immediate effect.
-As many as 1.1 crore students had appeared for Karnataka exam between 2003 and 2019 would be able to digitally download migration certificates.
+Karnataka has made the availability of migration certificates online for the benefit of students with immediate effect.
+As many as 1.1 crore students who had appeared for Karnataka SSLC exam between 2003 and 2019 would be able to digitally download migration certificates.

 Migration certificates of 1.1 crore candidates who took the examination between 2003 and 2019 have been made available in DigiLocker, said Karnataka primary and secondary minister S Suresh Kumar.
 The objective of the online initiative is to provide easy access to students to get migration certificates anywhere anytime.
 SSLC students can now apply and receive migration certificates, the minister told reporters.